 There is also some tension prevalent from beginning to end, for those who read the story crossing fingers and hoping that the woman will finally be reunited with her son

 In this story, Huenriquez has a way with words that evokes the intended emotions.
 From the beginning when the woman arrives, the reader can already empathize with her because of the arduous journey she has had, but still relieved that she is now safe.
 Events throughout the story are narrated to make the reader empathize with the woman’s plight and it fully achieves that.
 There is also some tension prevalent from beginning to end for those who read the story crossing fingers and hoping that the woman will finally be reunited with her son.

 The author takes special care not to name the woman or her country of origin, which prevents readers from developing an identity for her.
 In her interview on The New Yorker, she said that,

-The story allows us to feel that that is more beyond the immigrants’ identity; their plight.
+The story allows us to feel that that is more beyond the immigrants’ identity.
+It’s about their plight.
 Even at the end, the woman is still worried about her son who is yet to arrive.
 Huenriquez seems to imply that their plight goes further than these events.